usds/us-forms-system/docs/building-a-form/about-the-json-schema-standard-and-react-jsonschema-form.md

 }
 ```

-Note that `required` is on the object that contains the field, not the field itself.

-Arrays work similarly to objects:
+Arrays work similarly to objects.
+This example describes an array of boolean values: `[true, false, true]`.
+Items can be an object schema or any other type of schema as well:

 ```
 {